 - A. Purpose.
-All materials and installations covered by the Irrigation Code shall be inspected by the governing agency to verify compliance with the Irrigation Code, and all other applicable codes. - B. Rough Inspections.
-Rough inspections shall be performed throughout the duration of the installation.
-These inspections shall be made by the governing agency to ensure that the installation is in compliance with the design intent, specifications, and the Irrigation and all applicable Codes.
-Inspections shall be made on the following items at the discretion of the governing agency: - 1.
-Sprinkler Layout and Spacing: This inspection shall verify that the irrigation system design is accurately installed in the field.
-The authority having jurisdiction (AHJ) shall also provide for alteration or modification of the system to meet field conditions.
-To pass this inspection, sprinkler/emitter spacing shall be within +/- 5 percent of the design spacing. - 2.
-Pipe Installation Depth: All pipes in the system shall be installed to depths as previously described in this code.
+All materials and installations covered by the Irrigation Code shall be inspected by the governing agency to verify compliance with the Irrigation Code. - B. Rough inspections.
+Rough inspections will be performed throughout the duration of the installation.
+These inspections will be made by the governing agency to ensure that the installation is in compliance with the design intent, specifications, and the Irrigation Codes.
+Inspections will be made on the following items at the discretion of the governing agency: - 1.
+Sprinkler layout and spacing: This inspection will verify that the irrigation system design is accurately installed in the field.
+It will also provide for alteration or modification of the system to meet field conditions.
+To pass this inspection, sprinkler/emitter spacing should be within ± 5 percent of the design spacing. - 2.
+Pipe installation depth: All pipes in the system shall be installed to depths as previously described in this code. - 3.
+Test all mainlines upstream of the zone valves as follows: - a.
+Fill the completely installed pipeline slowly with water to expel air.
+Allow the pipe to sit full of water for 24 hours to dissolve remaining trapped air. - b.
+Using a metering pump, elevate the water pressure to the maximum static supply pressure expected and hold there for a period of 2 hours, solvent-weld pipe connections shall have no leakage. - c.
+For gasketed pipe main lines add water as needed to maintain the pressure.
+Record the amount of water added to the system over the 2-hour period. - d.
+Use the following formulas to determine the maximum allowable leakage limit of gasketed pipe.